mysven/docs/GettingStartedJobStream.md

 For this API, you will need to register to get your own API key at [apirequest.jobtechdev.se](https://apirequest.jobtechdev.se)

 ## Endpoints
-Below we only show the URLs.
+Below we only show the URI's.
 If you prefer the curl command, you type it like:

 	curl "{URL}" -H "accept: application/json" -H "api-key: {proper_key}"